somerstep/somerstep.github.io/index.md

 Broadly, my research interests are on the statistical aspects of making AI safe, fair, and more efficient.

-On the fairnes side, my research has pertained to leveraging the effects of distribution shift to achieve greater group fairness guarantees [1], while my work on AI safety includes introducing a transfer learning framework and label refinement method for the weak to strong generalization problem [2].
+On the fairness side, my research has pertained to leveraging the effects of distribution shift to achieve greater group fairness guarantees [1], while my work on AI safety includes introducing a transfer learning framework and label refinement method for the weak to strong generalization problem [2].

 Recently, I worked with collaborators at the University of Waterloo and IBM research to release a new LLM router, CARROT [3].
 For a a more extensive list of publications, see the research tab or my <b><a href="http://somerstep.github.io/files/CV.pdf" style="color: black;text-decoration: none">CV</a></b>.